CPisGod/CPisGod/README.md

-## I'm thinking how I have it easy... 🍯
+## I'm thinking how I could have it easy... 🍯